Why study with Yellow Path?

 The Yellow Path 'Licentiate in Acupuncture' (Lic.Ac.) certificate is a private arrangement between the provider (Yellow Path LLP) and the student.

-Upon receiving your licentiate you will be eligible to join the Association of Five-Element Acupuncturists (AFEA) who are members of the British Acupuncture Federation and the Complimentary Therapist Association (CThA).
+Upon receiving your licentiate you will be eligible to join the Association of Five-Element Acupuncturists (AFEA) which is a full member of the Acupuncture Regulatory Authority.
 There are a number of other acupuncture organisations in the UK that practitioners can join if they hold certain qualifications and agree to work according to certain codes of practice.
 The Licentiate in Acupuncture certificate does not give automatic entry to any of these other organisations.
 If you wish to join one of them, an independent application must be made.

 Postgraduate learning: